h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Problem Statement
 How does natural covariance appear in the real world, and how can it be visualized using height and weight data?

-In this example:
-- We use simulated height and weight data that exhibits natural positive correlation
-- We calculate and visualize the covariance matrix and correlation
-- We demonstrate principal components as directions of maximum variance in the data

 #### Solution

 We'll analyze how height and weight naturally covary in human measurements, providing a concrete example of covariance in action.